Acamprosate for the Treatment of Alcoholism

 Acamprosate and alcoholism

-When an individual undergoes rehab, they spend weeks or months detoxing from alcohol.
+When an individual undergoes drug and alcohol rehab, they spend weeks or months detoxing from alcohol.
 This involves breaking their body’s dependence on the substance, as well as the individual learning how to construct a healthier relationship with alcohol.

 During this period, individuals go through various methods of psychosocial intervention, designed to help them recognise the faults in their behaviour, and learn how to better respond in future.
 These treatments include Cognitive Behavioural Therapy (CBT) and support groups.